ThomasThelen/BrowserLib/README.md

 The SEARCHENGINE structure is passed to the SetSearchEngine function and must be filled beforehand.
 In it are all the parameters needed to create a new search engine registry entry.
 <br>
 ##Examples
-#InternetExplorer.cpp
+###InternetExplorer.cpp
-This is an example on how to moniter certain Internet Explorer parameters.
+This is an example on how to monitor certain Internet Explorer parameters.
 This can be extended to include

-#InternetExplorer2.cpp
+###InternetExplorer2.cpp
 This shows example usage of the IExplorer class.